canonical/launchpad-manual/docs/user/explanation/teams/team-branches.rst

 .. include:: /includes/important_not_revised_help.rst

-The combination of Bazaar branch hosting and teams gives you a very powerful capability to collaborate on code.
+The combination of git hosting and teams gives you a very powerful capability to collaborate on code.
 Essentially, you can push a branch into a shared space, and anyone on that team can then commit to the branch.

-This means that you can use Bazaar in the same way that you would use something like SVN, i.e. centrally hosting a branch that many people commit to.
+This means that you can use git in the same way that you would use something like SVN, i.e. centrally hosting a branch that many people commit to.

-Bazaar checkouts
+Git checkouts
 ----------------

-It is possible for multiple people in a team each to ``bzr push`` their branches to the same location in the team space.
+It is possible for multiple people in a team each to ``git push`` their branches to the same location in the team space.
 For example, ``~team/gnuhello/newfeature``.

-Bazaar will make sure that each push doesn't overwrite the work that is already there.
+Git will make sure that each push doesn't overwrite the work that is already there.
 Instead, it must extend that work.
 However, this is not usually the most optimal arrangement because each "push" can change the history of the branch in a dramatic way.

-To get a more SVN-like experience, we usually recommend that people use Bazaar ``checkouts`` of a team branch.
+To get a more SVN-like experience, we usually recommend that people use git ``checkouts`` of a team branch.
 A checkout is essentially JUST the working code tree, without all the branch history, because the branch history stays on the central server.

-When using Bazaar in this fashion it behaves very similarly to SVN.
+When using Git in this fashion it behaves very similarly to SVN.
 You cannot commit locally, because the knowledge of your branch history is on the remote server.
 But it does mean that you use less space locally, because you don't need to store all of that history locally too.